seanlokeee/TrackCI/src/README.md

 Integration tests are implemented using Mocha as well.
 To perform testing locally, `docker-compose.yml` must stand up before running the script because a postgres database must be present in order to test integration between database and application (frontend & backend).
 Follow commands in **Building Docker Image** section of this README

 `test-integration` script is used to run integration tests under `package.json`.
-To run test locally, follow the commands listed on **Run Integration Tests**
+To run integration test locally, when port is free, docker container is up, `npm run test-integration` and check **integration-test-result** folder

 **Script Explanation:**
 - Environment variables of the database details need to pass in order to access the servian database